pravn27/pravn27/README.md

 ### hey there 👋

-I'm [Praveen Shekarappa](https://pravn27.github.io/dev-portfolio/), a result-orientated professional with over 7+ years of experience in UI Software Development in web and mobile application development with frontend cutting-edge technologies & extensive experience with ReactJS & JavaScript in building web application interfaces.
+I'm [Praveen Shekarappa](https://pravn27.github.io/dev-portfolio/), a result-orientated professional with over 9+ years of experience in UI Software Development in web and mobile application development with frontend cutting-edge technologies & extensive experience with ReactJS & JavaScript in building large scale web application interfaces.

 Currently working as Senior Software Engineer - UI ReactJS developer at Xactly Technologies